Automating Sensor Characterization with Bayesian Optimization: Methods: Characterization and Optimization

+The panels in the first column of Figure~\ref{fig:objective_landscape} show the sensitivity of the objective function to $V_{DS}$ alone and when correlated with other parameters.
+The objective function exhibits a broad minimum and maximum in $V_{DS}$, indicating apparent but low sensitivity to that parameter.
+In the $V_{DS}-V_{GS}$ correlation, there are several small regions of maxima in the objective function, indicating relatively high sensitivity to those parameters in tandem.
+This is expected because $V_{GS}$ and $V_{DS}$ set the operating point of the \sisero{} transistor, affecting the sensitivity and noise of the amplifier.
+In the $V_{DS}-V_{Offset}$ correlation, there are two relatively large regions of local maxima, indicating relatively low sensitivity to those parameters in tandem.
+There is a nearly monotonic gradient along the $V_{DS}$ axis with respect to CDS and $V_I$.

+Next, the second column shows the degree and type of sensitivity to $V_{GS}$ alone and when correlated with three other parameters.
+In the $V_{GS}-V_{offset}$ correlation, partial vertical bands exist.
+In the correlations with CDS and $V_I$, there are full vertical bands.
+In the third column, the objective function with respect to $V_{Offset}$ (diagonal) shows a broad, shallow `U' shape; this is consistent with placing the baseline signal level comfortably within the ADC window while avoiding penalty regions.
+In the fourth column, the CDS (diagonal) monotonically decreases because increasing the number of integration samples reduces read noise without introducing any adverse detector artifacts.
+The objective function exhibits mild curvature with respect to the isolation-guard voltage $V_{I}$.

+Taken together, the partial dependence plots indicate that parameters exhibiting larger variation in their one-dimensional partial dependence, most notably the MOSFET bias voltages (\(V_{GS}\) and \(V_{DS}\)) and the offset voltage (\(V_{Offset}\)), play a dominant role in shaping the objective landscape under the present metric.
+The distributions of sampled configurations reflect this behavior, with non-uniform sampling patterns in the \(V_{GS}\), \(V_{DS}\), and \(V_{Offset}\) pairwise dependences, while parameters with comparatively flat one-dimensional partial dependence show no visually distinct preference.
+This hierarchy of parameter influence is expected to depend on both the sensor architecture and the optimization objective: for SiSeRO-class devices, the volatility of the output signal and coupling to the front-end electronics emphasize transistor biasing and ADC conversion parameters, whereas other detector architectures or optimization goals may place greater weight on CDS settings or \(V_I\).

-Finally, Figure~\ref{fig:convergence} shows the running minimum of the objective $F$ after $n$ calls during the 500-step experiment (150 random burn-in, 350 BO-guided).
+Figure~\ref{fig:convergence} shows the minimum of the objective value $F$ after $n$ optimization steps; this includes both the burn-in and the BO-guided phases.
 The curve shows rapid improvement early on, followed by steadier gains as the optimizer refines near-favorable regions.